 Prior to joining NTU in 2000, Rob was Lecturer in European Economics in the Department of Economics, University of Leicester.
 He was Deputy Director of the Centre for European Studies, Programme Leader for the MA in European Economic Studies and also held a Jean Monnet Chair in European Economic Studies.
 This provided a solid foundation for the career development seen since 2000 here at NTU, where he progressed from Senior Lecturer in Economics, to Reader in European Economics in 2006, and to Professor of European Economics and Policy in 2010.

-Rob has had Visiting Fellowships to Griffith University (in 2007) and to the Centre for European Studies, Australian National University (in 2012 and 2014).
+Rob was awarded Visiting Fellowships to Griffith University (in 2007) and to the Centre for European Studies, Australian National University (in 2012 and 2014).

 Sponsors and collaborators

-* In 2001 Rob was the only academic from a new University awarded funding from the UK Government Challenge Fund.
+In 2001 Rob was the only academic from a post-1992 University awarded funding from the UK Government Challenge Fund.
 For this Rob undertook a project for DEFRA (Department for Environment, Food and Rural Affairs) looking at the budgetary impact of extending the CAP to the to the then-applicant countries working towards EU membership.

 * In 2007 Rob was awarded a Leverhulme Trust Research Fellowship.
-This award, of over £13,000, enabled Rob to spend a term working with Dr Adrian Kay as a Visiting Fellow in Griffith Business School, Griffith University, Brisbane.
-This project analysed both the dynamics behind the 2005 reform of the EU sugar regime under the CAP and also, with sugar as one case study, changes in the place of agriculture in WTO trade rules and how dispute settlement rules and their enforcement have changed over time.
+This award, of over £13,000, enabled Rob to spend a term working as a Visiting Fellow in Griffith Business School, Griffith University, Brisbane, researching the domestic and international policy factors that lay behind the EUs 2005 reform of its sugar policy.

-* In 2008 Rob was a member of a team, led by Dr Wyn Morgan and including Dr Tim Lloyd, Professor Tony Rayner and Evious Zvogu of the University of Nottingham, that received support from the Nuffield Foundation to analyse the impact of EU sugar policy reform on sugar market and price volatility.
+* In 2008 Rob was a member of a team, led by the University of Nottingham, that received support from the Nuffield Foundation to analyse the impact of EU sugar policy reform on sugar market and price volatility.

-* In 2009 Rob, with Dr Kay (now an Associate Professor at the Crawford School of Public Policy, the Australian National University) was awarded over £78,000 by the ESRC to investigate the dynamics and interactions of food and biofuels policies in the EU, USA and Brazil.
+* In 2009 Rob and Adrian Kay were awarded over £78,000 by the ESRC to investigate the dynamics and interactions of food and biofuels policies in the EU, USA and Brazil.

-* In 2014, Rob was a Co-Investigator on a successful bid for funding from the ESRC for a seminar series (led by Professor David Smith, also at NTU).
-The award, for £21,191, is for a series of seminars entitled 'Green Innovation: making it work'.
+* In 2014, Rob was a member of a team to receive £21,191 from the ESRC for a seminar series entitled 'Green Innovation: making it work'.